ethermail/base-log/README.md

  Wallet UX: assume users will refresh at the worst time Indexers lag; contracts don’t
  ABI is the contract; UI is a view
+Gas is a tax on complexity; pay only for value